 - Air-conditioned tourist coach

-- Half Board throughout plus supplies to make sandwiches for lunch
+- 4* hotel base on half Board throughout plus supplies to make sandwiches for lunch

 - Kosher full board during the cruise